-Gymnocalycium denudatum is a small globular, usually unbranched cactus with glossy dark green body, rounded ribs and nearly harmless spines flattened against the body in the shape of little white or pale rose spiders.
-The stem grows up to 4 inches (10 cm) tall and up to 4 inches (10 cm) tall.
-Flowers are large, cream white, up to 3 inches (7.5 cm) wide.
-Blooms in spring and summer.
+Gymnocalycium denudatum is a small, usually unbranched cactus with a globular, glossy dark green stem, rounded ribs, and spines flattened against the body in the shape of little white or pale rose spiders.
+The stem grows up to 4 inches (10 cm) tall and up to 6 inches (15 cm) in diameter.
+Flowers are creamy-white, up to 3 inches (7.5 cm) in diameter, and appear in spring and summer.

 How to Grow and Care

 Some Gymnocalyciums are shade-seeking in the wild, among shrubs or grasses, while others grow completely exposed.
 Therefore, some will need light shading from the sun in the hottest months, but to overdo, this will result in the loss of flowers.

 The potting medium's balance should be sufficient to allow good drainage so that the plants do not sit in soggy soil for more than a day or two after watering.

 Watering in the summer months, while the plants are growing well, can be frequent (weekly for small plants in small pots) but always allowing the compost nearly to dry out before rewatering.
 Watering in the winter months at all is unwise and certainly not necessary.
 The difficult times are spring and autumn.

 Those species which produce offsets can be readily propagated by cuttings.
 Gymnocalycium seed germinates well when fresh and will keep for a few years if stored in cold conditions.